vnegrisolo/map_bot/README.md

 end
 ```

-This module `use MapBot` to define the functions `YourApp.Factory.build/3`, `YourApp.Factory.create/3` and `YourApp.Factory.create!/3`.
-These functions are simple delegations to `MapBot.build/4`, `MapBot.create/4` and `MapBot.create!/4`.
-It also requires you to define a `repo/0` function to return a module for `Repo.insert/1` and finally your own factory definitions by implementing the `new/1` function.
+This module `use MapBot` to define the function `YourApp.Factory.build/3`.
+This function is a simple delegation to `MapBot.build/4`.
+It also requires you to define your own factory definitions by implementing the `new/1` function.

 ## Examples: